Communities

 Next, we can make it almost ideal if we begin increasing both voltage and resistance up to infinity.
 Then the current will have some constant value (it would be zero, as you said, if we were increasing only the resistance).
 This is the way they make current sources in electrical circuits...

-Circuit fantasist‭ wrote over 2 years ago
+Circuit fantasist‭ wrote about 3 years ago

 In electronics, we use a more clever trick to make almost "ideal" (perfect) current sources - we keep the voltage constant but vary the resistance when some disturbance (e.g., the load) tries to change the current.
 So, the resistance is not infinite but "dynamic".